-The conventional belief has always been that kids interested in programming should develop strong math skills.
-But it might actually be the other way around.
-Educators and parents are talking about how computer programming can help children build math skills and make math learning more fun.
+The conventional belief has always been that kids interested in coding should develop strong math skills.
+However, it turns out the reverse may also be true: coding can help children build math skills and make learning math more engaging and fun.

-Abstract math concepts can be a challenge to many kids and put them off the subject entirely.
-Parents, teachers, and technology specialists are using Tynker to help children visualize abstract math concepts.
+Grasping abstract math concepts can be a challenge to many kids and put them off the subject entirely.
+Parents, teachers, and technology specialists are using Tynker to help children visualize abstract concepts with math and coding.

 Kids explore the real-world applications of math concepts

-Creating spaceships or saving puppies with Tynker is a great way for a child to see the application of math strategies.
-Sri Ramakrishnan of Tynker points out that kids develop stronger math skills when applying concepts in a real-world context: “The computational thinking involved in computer programming involves logic, organizing and analyzing data, and breaking a problem into smaller and more manageable parts.
+Repairing spaceships or saving puppies with Tynker is a great way for a child to see concrete applications of math for computer programming strategies.
+Tynker parent Sri Ramakrishnan points out that kids develop stronger math skills when applying concepts in a real-world context: “The computational thinking involved in computer programming involves logic, organizing and analyzing data, and breaking a problem into smaller and more manageable parts.
 Much of this is also required when solving math problems!”

 Math can be used in creative coding projects

-Tynkering kids see how math is inherently creative.
+Kids who use Tynker see how math coding is inherently creative.
 Here is an example of math art that kids can create with Tynker:

 Coding teaches problem-solving skills